Clorazepate sustained-release tabletsPronunciation

 Treating nervousness or anxiety, seizures, and alcohol withdrawal.
 It may also be used for other conditions as determined by your doctor.

-Clorazepate sustained-release tablets is a benzodiazepine.
+Clorazepate sustained-release tablets are a benzodiazepine.
 It works by slowing down the movement of chemicals in the brain.
 This results in a reduction in nervous tension (anxiety) and causes little drowsiness.

 Do NOT use clorazepate sustained-release tablets if: